Louis Marx and Company: The small scale market

 During the 1960s Marx offered its Elegant Models, a collection of Matchbox-like 1930s to 1950s style race cars in red and yellow boxes.
 Also offered were airplanes, trucks, and, in the same series, metal animals boxed in a similar style.
 Some of the vehicles from this era were marketed under the Linemar or Collectoy names.

 In the late 1960s and early 1970s, Marx tried to compete not only with Matchbox, but with Mattel Hot Wheels, making small cars with thin axle, low-friction wheels.
 These were marketed, not too successfully, under a few different names.
 One of the most common was "Mini Marx Blazers" with "Super Speed Wheels".
 The cars were made in a slightly smaller scale than Hot Wheels, often 1:66 to about 1:70.
 Proportions of these cars were simple, but accurate, though details were somewhat lacking.
 Some cars, however, included such niceties as a driver behind the wheel.
 While some of the earlier toys had a simpler Tootsietoy style single casting, newer cars were colored in bright chrome paints with decals and fast axle wheels.
 Tires were plain black with thin whitewalls.

 Linemar toys

 Linemar toys was the trade name under which Marx toys were manufactured in Japan, then sold in the United States and other countries.
 The reason to make Linemar toys in Japan was to keep costs down.
 Under the Linemar name, Marx produced The Flintstones and other licensed toy vehicles.
 The Linemar line also included airplanes that were produced in the colors of KLM, Pan Am and other airlines.
 The trademark for Linemar toys is owned by The Juna Group, LLC.

 Decline

-In 1955, with sales of $50 million, Marx spent a mere $312 on advertising for the entire year.
-By contrast, Mattel Toys in the same year had sales of $6 million but spent $500,000 for advertising, sponsoring shows like The Mickey Mouse Club.
-Eventually, the high cost of labor in the United States, always a factor in the distinctive quality of American toys, made it very difficult to compete with toys produced in Asia.